baonq080921/school.com/README.md

 # How To Install SMS:
 To be able to access the application it is necessary to follow the following steps:
-    1.Clone the repository with the following command:
+    1. Clone the repository with the following command: